-Ezekiel 1:3).
+Over and over the prophets prefaced their messages with statements such as, "The word of the Lord came to me, saying . . . '' (e.g., Isa.
+8:1; Jer.
+1:1, 2; Eze.
+1:3).
 By such expressions they voiced both their certainty that the counsels they brought were not merely of human origin and also their claim to divine authority.
-Some Biblical prophets, like the shepherd Amos, came from humble backgrounds, but all were sure of one thing: God had given them a message, made them "watchmen" on the walls of Zion (Ezekiel 3:17; compare Amos 3:8).
+Some Biblical prophets, like the shepherd Amos, came from humble backgrounds, but all were sure of one thing: God had given them a message, made them "watchmen" on the walls of Zion (Eze.
+3:17; compare Amos 3:8).

 How did "the word of the Lord" come to the prophets?
 In many instances we are not told.
-Sometimes the prophets were given dreams (e.g., Daniel 7:1) or visions (e.g., Revelation 1:10, 4:1).
-God Himself had set out these two ways by which He would reveal His will to His spokesmen: "If there be a prophet among you, I the Lord will make Myself known unto him in a vision, and will speak unto him in a dream."
-Numbers 12:6.
+Sometimes the prophets were given dreams (e.g., Dan.
+7:1) or visions (e.g., Rev. 1:10, 4:1).
+God Himself had set out these two ways by which He would reveal His will to His spokesmen: "If there be a prophet among you, I the Lord will make myself known unto him in a vision, and will speak unto him in a dream" (Num.
+12:6).

 But often divine messages came without dreams or visions.
 Paul, for instance, in his letters occupied a prophetic role, rebuking sin, admonishing, warning, comforting, encouraging, predicting.
-He was conscious that what he wrote was endued with the Spirit (e.g., 1 Corinthians 7:40; 14:37).
+He was conscious that what he wrote was endued with the Spirit (e.g., 1 Cor.
+7:40; 14:37).
 But he made no references to having received his ideas through dreams or visions.
-Rather, the Holy Spirit impressed his mind, revealing truth and counsel; the divine Mind fused with the human mind.
+Rather, the Holy Spirit impressed his mind, revealing truth and counsel; the divine Mind fused with human mind.

 Indeed, Biblical prophecy clearly shows a blending of the divine working with the thought processes and sources of information accessible to all human beings.
-Paul, for example, found out about the problems of the church at Corinth through the visit of some fellow-Christians ("them which are of the house of Chloe") and also from a letter that the Corinthians themselves sent to him (chapters 1:11; 7:1).
+Paul, for example, found out about the problems of the church at Corinth through the visit of some fellow-Christians ("them which are of the house of Chloe") and also from a letter that the Corinthians themselves sent to him (chaps.
+1:11; 7:1).
 God did not reveal these things to him through supernatural means, but He activated his mind to address the problems and to provide counsel to meet them.